A rich heritage and a bright future.

-- Wesley started reunions since the summer of 1910 in the Tabernacle located at 32nd and Military (32′ x 70′ ).
-The 1910 Journal of Methodist Episcopal Church which was held at Alva, Oklahoma on October 19-23 reveals that Frank A. Colwell was appointed pastor for a new church in North Oklahoma City.
+- Wesley started reunions in the summer of 1910 in the Tabernacle located at 32nd and Military.
+The 1910 Journal of Methodist Episcopal Church Conference, which was held at Alva, Oklahoma on October 19-23 announces that Frank A. Colwell was appointed pastor for a new church in North Oklahoma City.
 D. G. Murray was District Superintendent of this district.

-- The first church, a neat wooden structure, called the little ‘cow shed’, and located at 32nd and Military, was dedicated by Bishop Win.
+- The first church, a neat wooden structure called the little cow shed, located at 32nd and Military, was dedicated by Bishop Win.
 A. Quayle on December 25, 1910.

 - Early in 1911, District Superintendent D. G. Murray transferred 29 Methodists out of the discontinued Federated Organizational Church to Wesley.
-The alert trustees of Wesley were highly encouraged and found a new location on Northwest 25th and Classen Boulevard where a site was purchased for $600, and a new church was built: “the sheep shed”.
+The trustees of Wesley were highly encouraged and found a new location on Northwest 25th and Classen Boulevard where a site was purchased for $600, and a new church was built: the sheep shed.
 The first church service held there was in August 13, 1911.

 - Also, in early 1911, officers were elected and the name “Wesley” was adopted at the suggestion of Mr. and Mrs. R. E. Bradshaw.

-- 1911.
-Wesley legally organized on January 27, 1911 under the name of Wesley Methodist Episcopal Church of Oklahoma City, Oklahoma with the signees: R. E. Bradshaw, J. M. Smith, Edwin Stephenson, H. B. Turner and A. H. Tyler.
-Wesley had 136 members by that time.
+- Wesley legally organized on January 27, 1911 under the name of Wesley Methodist Episcopal Church of Oklahoma City, Oklahoma with the signees: R. E. Bradshaw, J. M. Smith, Edwin Stephenson, H. B. Turner and A. H. Tyler.
+Wesley had 136 members at that time.

-- February 6, 1922 .
-Dean C. Dutton, Minister, reported to the that building facilities be planned for a Sunday School
+- On February 6, 1922 Dean C. Dutton, Minister, reported that building facilities were to be planned for a Sunday School

 - On October 12, 1924 , Folsom Jackson was employed as the first formal choir director.

-In May of 1928, with a congregation over 1,000 members, the new Gothic style brick sanctuary was dedicated.
-It featured numerous memorial stained glass windows, the use of many Christian symbols and mirrored the classic sacred architecture dating to the middle ages.
-A tall Celtic cross adorns the pinnacle of the east facing front of the sanctuary.
+In May of 1928, with a congregation over 1,000 members, the new Gothic style sanctuary was dedicated.
+It featured many memorial stained glass windows, used many Christian symbols, and mirrored classic sacred architecture dating to the middle ages.
+A tall Celtic cross adorns east facing pinnacle of the sanctuary.

-The new church featured an organ and an impressive emphasis on the finest of classical and Christian music through the years.
-Over the years, numerous community leaders, authors, scholars, and visionaries attended or gave their support to the ongoing work and ministry of Wesley Methodist Church.
-Among them are several Presidents of Oklahoma City University, members of the faculty there and one pastor who became Mayor of Oklahoma City.
+The new church included a beautiful organ and worship had an impressive emphasis on the finest of classical and Christian music through the years.
+Over the years, many community leaders, authors, scholars, and visionaries attended or gave their support to the ongoing work and ministry of Wesley Methodist Church.
+Among them are several Presidents of Oklahoma City University, members of the faculty there, and one pastor who became Mayor of Oklahoma City.

-In 2006, with the establishment of the new Asian Cultural District, Wesley became a link from the areas dynamic historical districts and its Route 66 history to a vital future enlarged by the addition of many, many cultures in the community.
+In 2006, with the establishment of the new Asian Cultural District, Wesley became a link from the areas dynamic historical past to a vital future enlarged by the addition of many cultures in the community.